apnadkarni/blt/man/treeview.rst

     treeview .tv -bg white

-A new Tcl command ".tv" is also created.
+A new TCL command ".tv" is also created.
 This command can be used to query and modify the *treeview* widget.
 For example, to change the background color of the table to "green", you use the new command and the widget's **configure** operation.